webstudio-is/webstudio-rfcs/text/002-css-vars.md

 # Detailed design

 1. Avoiding namespace collision is solved by using a naming convention: `--ws-{component}-{var}` where `component` is the component name that is going to render the variable and `var` is the variable namespace.
-2. When variable needs to be defined outisde of a module, instead of copy-pasting the variable name, we decided to export a typed function
+2. We never copy-paste a CSS variable name across modules.
+When variable needs to be defined outisde of a module, we decided to export a typed function
     Example 1:
     ```ts
     export const setAmplitude = (value: number) => ({